axibase/axibase-collector-docs/jobs/docker.md

    -job-enable=docker-socket
 ```

-It may take up to 5 minutes to initialize the Collector's database upon initial startup.
+Initializing the Collector database may take up to five minutes upon initial startup.

-The Docker job should start executing immediately.
+The Docker job begins executing immediately.

 ### SELinux

-On Docker hosts with SELinux enabled in enforced mode, the container will run into a `permission denied` error when trying to read data from  `/var/run/docker.sock`.
+On Docker hosts with SELinux enabled in enforced mode, the container runs into a `permission denied` error when trying to read data from  `/var/run/docker.sock`.

-Switch to the Remote Collection option or follow one of the following steps to address it:
+Switch to the **Remote Collection** option or follow one of these steps:

 * Run container in privileged mode (`--privileged`)
 * Run container with disabled security labeling (`--security-opt label=disable`)
-* Disable SELinux or set it into logging mode with `sudo setenforce Permissive`
+* Disable or set SELinux to logging mode with `sudo setenforce Permissive`
 * Other alternatives using [`semodule`](https://github.com/dpw/selinux-dockersock)

 * **Launch Parameters**